MPA network assessments

 To support this process, a range of supplementary guidance was produced which is available in the Additional materials and links section below.
 This included guidance on identifying which protected areas and their features contribute to the protection of the marine environment in the UK MPA stocktake.

-Delivering MPA network assessments for all four countries
+Delivering MPA network assessments for all four UK countries

 In 2012, Defra and the Devolved Administrations published a statement setting out how the UK will contribute to an ecologically coherent and well-managed network of MPAs across the North-east Atlantic.
 To support UK governments in achieving this aim, JNCC was commissioned to undertake a series of country-level MPA network assessments to inform on both the progress of the network and identify where remaining gaps lie which may need addressing.